code4romania/covid-19-ro-help/README.md

 ## Deployment
 The deployment process is fully automated using AWS CodeBuild and ECS.
 Each time a PR is merged on master, a new docker image build is trigger and if it's successful, [the staging environment](https://dev.rohelp.ro/) will point to your latest changes.

+The production environment is closely monitored by [Sentry](https://sentry.io).

 ## Feedback

 * Request a new feature on GitHub.